kostrubin/kostrubin/README.md

 Hey,
 I'm Igor, a software engineer with:
-- 5️⃣ years of software engineering (mostly JavaScript and Vue.js) in telecom and retail domains
+- 6️⃣ years of software engineering (mostly JavaScript and Vue.js) in telecom and e-commerce domains in different international teams (people from 12 countries)
 - 3️⃣ years of teaching experience (mentor in some HTML, CSS and JavaScript offline and online courses)
-- 3️⃣ years of working according to the scrum methodology in different international teams
-- 1️⃣ year of leading a frontend team
+- 2️⃣ year of leading frontend teams and conducting technical interviews
-- 1️⃣ year of technical interviewing

-You can reach me in [Telegram](https://t.me/kostrubinio) or [LinkedIn](https://www.linkedin.com/in/kostrubinio)
+Feel free to contact me via [Telegram](https://t.me/kostrubinio) or [LinkedIn](https://www.linkedin.com/in/kostrubinio)